justinchoi001/liferay-learn-0/commerce/user-guide/sales/order-management/managing-shipments/cancelling-a-shipment/README.md

-# Canceling a Shipment
+# Cancelling a Shipment

-This article documents how to cancel a shipment.
-If a buyer cancels an order but before it is shipped, the seller can cancel the shipment in Liferay Commerce.
-Note that cancelling a shipment does **not** does not mean the order is closed.
-Managing an order's ultimate status is done on the _Orders_ menu in the Control Panel.
+If a buyer cancels an order before it is shipped, the seller may cancel the shipment in Liferay Commerce.
+Note that cancelling a shipment does **not** close an order.
+Managing an order's status is done on the _Orders_ menu in the Control Panel.

 To cancel a shipment: